JohnEffo/VisualStudio-CommandServer/readme.md

 Adds support for running arbitrary commands via file-based RPC.
 Designed for use with voice-control systems such as Talon.

-**Note:** Initial version of this extension expected files to be in <user-temp>/visual-studio-CommandServer the main branch of [Knausj](https://github.com/knausj85/knausj_talon) (The main Talon user configs) uses visual-studio-command-server, if you are no longer receiving commands, check your program is writing commands to <user-temp>/visual-studio-command-server directory.
+**Note:** Initial version of this extension expected files to be in user-temp/visual-studio-CommandServer the main branch of [Knausj](https://github.com/knausj85/knausj_talon) (The main Talon user configs) uses visual-studio-command-server, if you are no longer receiving commands, check your program is writing commands to user-temp/visual-studio-command-server directory.
+The user-temp directory is usually ```C:\Users\your-name\AppData\Local\Temp\```

 # Features